IanWold/ianwold.github.io/Site/now.md

 **Researching** distributed systems architectures.
 Distributed systems are hard.

+**Reading** a lot more of the latest developments in philosophy.
+The philosophies of information, computer science, and engineering are interesting to me right now in trying to consider philosophical issues in software engineering and architecture.

 **Practicing** my skills in pool and billiards.
 [Snooker](https://en.wikipedia.org/wiki/Snooker) is my favorite sport, and while I don't have easy access to a table in Minneapolis, I can practice other cue sports.

 _This is a [now page](https://nownownow.com/about).
 You can see its [update history on GitHub](https://github.com/IanWold/ianwold.github.io/commits/master/Site/now.md)._